psfotis/sqlseminar/docs/exercises/index.md

 <div class="jumbotron" style="background-color: #F4FDFD">
 <p style="font-size: 11pt; text-align: justify">
-Lets start querying the flightsdb.
-In this page you will find many questions that you need to translate to SQL queries and run against the flightsdb database.
+Lets start querying the OpenFlights database.
+In this page you will find many questions that you need to translate to SQL queries and run against the OpenFlights database.
 The questions are categorized into 6 sections:
 </p>

 <ol>